Erdogan Cancels Meeting With Bolton, As U.S. Seeks To Reassure Allies On Syria

 The mixed messages have created confusion over exactly what the U.S. policy is in Syria and the broader region — and that perception has persisted, despite State Department officials' insistence last week that "the United States is not leaving the Middle East."

-Hoping to clarify American policy for some of its most vital allies, Pompeo has begun a week-long trip through the region.
+Hoping to clarify American policy for some of its most vital allies, Pompeo has begun a weeklong trip through the region.
 He started it off in Amman, Jordan, where he said Tuesday that the Syrian pullout doesn't mean the U.S. is abandoning the international fight against ISIS.

 "That battle continues," Pompeo said.
 "The president's decision to withdraw our folks from Syria in no way impacts our capacity to deliver on that."